Online DIY Estate Planning Options

 |Will, health care directive, durable power of attorney||Plus trust|

 All packages include one year of attorney advice which involves an unlimited number of 30-minute consultations.
 (Frankly, I don’t understand how they can offer the legal consultations at these prices unless they’re betting that few of those who sign up will take advantage of the service.)
-It does not appear that the independent lawyers in its legal network edit documents, instead providing answers, advice and guidance over the telephone.
+Legal advice renews annually at a price of $119.88.
+It does not appear that the independent lawyers in its legal network edit documents—instead providing answers, advice, and guidance over the phone.

 I did not purchase the LegalZoom forms and cannot comment on their quality.
 But my assumption is that they are good given that LegalZoom has the resources to hire excellent attorneys to draft them.

 The television financial planner, Suze Orman, tells her viewers not to go to a lawyer for their estate planning but instead to buy her $199 online package of four “must have” documents which she claims has a $2,500 value – the amount she says a lawyer would charge.
 You can do so at this link: http://www.suzeorman.com/books-kits/collections-and-kits/must-have-documents/